rocrisp/kubetruth/readme.md

 ## How to convert KubeTruth K8s Operator to Helm-based Operator using the [Operator SDK - Operator framework](https://sdk.operatorframework.io/docs/building-operators/helm/)

-### We want to convert the KubeTruth Operator written in Ruby and Helm Chart to Kubernetes Operator that will work on Openshift 4.12, and with as little changes to the source code as possible.
+### Our objective is to migrate the KubeTruth Operator, which was initially built using Ruby and Helm Chart, into a Kubernetes Operator that is compatible with Openshift 4.12, while keeping the required changes to the source code to a minimum.

-### First, we want make sure KubeTruth works on Openshift 4.12.
+### First, our goal is to ensure that KubeTruth is functional on Openshift 4.12.

 Follow directions [in here](https://docs.cloudtruth.com/integrations/kubernetes) to install KubeTruth on Openshift 4.12.

+* This is no longer occurring due to an update in the configuration of the container.
+Proceed to the section on [Building the operator](#BuildingOperator).

 After KubeTruth installed on Openshift 4.12, we see the pod is not running, and it has a Error status.

 The Pod's log offers insight into what's happening with the container.